gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 ### Claude's Artifacts

-This release is, for me, serendipitious, as I've recently been exploring Anthropic's Artifacts, which is a pretty similar feature: a dedicated pane opens up when Claude detects something artifact-able, and it's delightful for iterative work.
+This release is, for me, serendipitious, as I've recently been exploring Anthropic's Artifacts, which is a pretty similar feature: a dedicated pane opens up when Claude detects something artifact-able, fit for iterative work.
 However, Artifacts and Canvas have different strengths that make using them feel very different.

 ## Iterative Diagramming